MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/itsmc-dashboard-errors.md

 ## Missing connector

-**Error**: "Couldn't create/update work item for alert {alertName}.
+**Error**: "Could not create/update work item for alert {alertName}.
 ITSM Connector {connectionIdentifier} does not exist or was deleted."

 **Cause**: ITSMC was deleted.